Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Framework of The System And Proposed Method

-Since the MECD must authenticate the ED's claimed identity before any task offloading for this ED, the MECD can perform the online authentication phase after the offline preparations.
-We consider that an IoT $\text{ED}_B$ claiming PHY-ID$_A$ tries to send the unsigned NDN-IoT data packets to the MECD.
-With our PHY-ID and NDN-IoT signature integration design, the MECD can obtain $a_B$ that is physically associated with the RF of the current $\text{ED}_B$, and thus can examine the claimed PHY-ID$_A$ using our two-step authentication (presented in Section \ref{twostep}).
-If the identity is verified, MECD can confirm that the unsigned packets are truly sent by the legitimate $\text{ED}_A$ and accept them.
-Then, MECD can safely execute the costly signing task on behalf of the validated $\text{ED}_B$, and cache the signed data packet at the content store (CS) of an NDN node.
-At the other end, the NDN router may receive consumer's interest packet and check CS for an interest-name match.
+In the online phase, we consider that an IoT $\text{ED}_B$ claiming PHY-ID$_A$ tries to send the unsigned NDN-IoT data packets to the MECD, as shown in Fig. \ref{onlinephase}.
+After exchanging the signing request and ACK messages, ED$_B$ can verify MECD's signature in the ACK and sends unsigned NDN data packets to MECD.
+The MECD can obtain $a_B$, which is physically associated with the RF of the current $\text{ED}_B$ and, thus, can examine the claimed PHY-ID$_A$ using our two-step authentication (presented in Section \ref{twostep}).
+If authentication fails, the unsigned NDN data packets are rejected.
+If the identity is verified, MECD can confirm that the unsigned packets are truly sent by the legitimate $\text{ED}_A=\text{ED}_B$, obtain the signing key $SK_{\text{ED}_A}$ in the form of $[SK_{\text{ED}_A}]_{k_{\text{ED}_A-MECD}}, MAC[[SK_{\text{ED}_A}]_{k_{\text{ED}_A-MECD}}]$, execute the costly signing task on behalf of the validated $\text{ED}_B$ and cache the signed data packet in the content store (CS) of an NDN node.
+At the other end, the NDN router may receive the consumer's interest packet and check CS for an interest-name match.
 If a match is found, the interest request can be satisfied by feeding the cached contents to the consumer.
-If not found, the pending interest table (PIT) lookup could be performed to see if the previous unsatisfied interest with the same name is still pending.
+If one is not found, pending interest table (PIT) lookup could be performed to see if a previous unsatisfied interest with the same name is still pending.
 Only if a PIT entry does not exist, the interest is forwarded according to the forwarding information base, and a new PIT entry is created.